Silobreaker/MaltegoDocumentation/index.md

 > Find related credit cards

 Credit card numbers are automatically identified by Silobreaker and are usually found in CC dumps on paste sites.

-### IINs
-> Any &rarr; `silobreaker.IIN`

-> Find related Issuer Identification Number

-An IIN, issuer identification number, also often referred to as BIN - bank identiciation number.
-The IIN are the first 6 digits of a credit card and uniquely identifies card issuer and issuing bank.

-### Hashtags
-> Any &rarr; `silobreaker.HashTag`

-> Find related #Hashtags

-Silobreaker automatically finds [hashtags](https://en.wikipedia.org/wiki/Hashtag) based on their formatting, `#example`.
-While these are usually hashtags on social media, such as twitter, they could be anything using the same formatting.
-For example IRC uses a hashtag format to identify #channel names.

-### Usernames
-> Any &rarr; `silobreaker.Username`

-> Find related @usernames

-Finds @usernames that are associated with the input entities.
-These are _usually_ Twitter-handles but can be from other services that use a similar naming system.

-### IPv4s
-> Any &rarr; `maltego.IPv4Address`

-> Find related IPv4-addresses

-Find IP addresses that are often mentioned in association with the input entity.
-This association is only based on mentions in documents and is not any type of look-up.

-### Email Addresses
-> Any &rarr; `maltego.EmailAddress`

-> Find related Email Addresses

-Finds email addresses that are often mentioned in association with the input entity.

 ### Domains
 > Any &rarr; `maltego.Domain`